maxgeorg99/vibe-coding-starter-pack-2d-multiplayer-survival/README.md

 ### Game Parameters (`client/src/config/gameConfig.ts`)

-This file centralizes various client-side game parameters.
-Modify these values to tweak game behavior:
+This file centralizes client-side values needed primarily for rendering the game world.

-*   `tileSize`: The width and height of each world tile in pixels.
+The server uses its own authoritative values for game logic.
+Modifying these client values only affects local visuals.

+*   `tileSize`: Visual pixel size for grid tiles.
-*   `worldWidth`, `worldHeight`: The dimensions of the game world, measured in tiles.
+*   `worldWidth`, `worldHeight`: Visual dimensions of the world grid (in tiles).
-*   `playerRadius`: The radius used for simple collision detection and mouse hover checks, typically half the sprite width.
-*   `playerSpeed`: How many pixels the player moves per frame when input is detected.
-*   `spriteWidth`, `spriteHeight`: The dimensions of a single frame within the player's spritesheet.
+*   `spriteWidth`, `spriteHeight`: Pixel dimensions of a single sprite frame for rendering.
-*   `fps`: The target frames per second; primarily informational as the game loop uses `requestAnimationFrame`.

 ### SpacetimeDB Connection (`client/src/App.tsx`)